Isle of Man: Governance

-Socio-political structure
+Political structure

 The island's parliament, Tynwald, is claimed to have been in continuous existence since 979 or earlier, purportedly making it the oldest continuously governing body in the world, though evidence supports a much later date.
 Tynwald is a bicameral or tricameral legislature, comprising the House of Keys (directly elected by universal suffrage with a voting age of 16 years) and the Legislative Council (consisting of indirectly elected and ex-officio members).
 These two bodies also meet together in joint session as Tynwald Court.

 The executive branch of government is the Council of Ministers, which is composed of Members of Tynwald (usually Members of the House of Keys, though Members of the Legislative Council may also be appointed as Ministers).
 It is headed by the Chief Minister.

 Vice-regal functions of the head of state are performed by a lieutenant governor.

 External relations and security

 In various laws of the United Kingdom, "the United Kingdom" is defined to exclude the Isle of Man.
-Historically, the UK has taken care of its external and defence affairs, and retains paramount power to legislate for the Island.
+Historically, the UK has taken care of its external and defence affairs and retains paramount power to legislate for the Island.
 However, in 2007, the Isle of Man and the UK signed an agreement that established frameworks for the development of the international identity of the Isle of Man.
 There is no separate Manx citizenship.
 Citizenship is covered by UK law, and Manx people are classed as British citizens.
 There is a long history of relations and cultural exchange between the Isle of Man and Ireland.
-The Isle of Man's historic Manx language (and its modern revived variant) are closely related to both Scottish Gaelic and the Irish language, and in 1947, Irish Taoiseach Éamon de Valera spearheaded efforts to save the dying Manx language.
+The Isle of Man's historic Manx language and its modern revived variant are closely related to both Scottish Gaelic and the Irish language and, in 1947, Éamon de Valera, the Taoiseach of Ireland, spearheaded efforts to save the dying Manx language.